Randomization inference for stepped-wedge designs with noncompliance with application to a palliative care pragmatic trial: Auxiliary lemmas

-\allowdisplaybreaks[4] Most of the following lemmas consist of calculations of certain joint probabilities of treatment assignments under the stepped-wedge design.
-They play a minor role in some of the previous results for the Horvitz-Thompson estimator, and so are included for completeness.
+Most of the lemmas consist of calculations of certain joint probabilities of treatment assignments under the stepped-wedge design.
 The calculations are not particularly interesting and are quite tedious to write out, so they are omitted for brevity. \begin{lemma}[Order 2 Joint Probabilities] Under the stepped-wedge design, for $j < j'$,

 \end{lemma}